bassam-alamin/Doctor-appointment/README.md

 ## How To Run:
 1. Make sure you have php and laravel installed the easiest way is to use xampp or lampp if using linux

+2. Then run this commands

+   - composer install
+   - npm install && npm run dev

-3. Create database
+4. Create database on your mysql client

-4. create .env file and copy contents of .env.example.
+5. create .env file and copy contents of .env.example.
    Update these values to point to your db
     DB_CONNECTION=mysql
     DB_HOST=127.0.0.1